labrador-retriever-SDC/atelier-reviews-backend/README.md

 ## About The Project

 The goal of the project was to build a scalable RESTful API for an existing e-commerce web application and optimize it to withstand the web scale traffic loads.
 Working in a team of three engineers, we inherited a legacy codebase and each member took ownership of a micro service that will maintain the existing application data set.
-I was responsible for redesigning and building a backend server and database for the Q & A API service.
+I was responsible for redesigning and building a backend server and database for the Ratings & Reviews API service.

 ### Built With